コンテンツにスキップ

 File.10 Ofuroso

-I heard a rumor, so I'm going to come in for a bit!
-Instead, I'm going to go.
+I heard the rumor so I'm heading in for a bit!
+No, I'm off now.

 Oh!
 The words “Takatsuyu” remain as they are.
 In fact, my husband and child took care of me a long time ago when I couldn't use the bathroom at my house due to construction.
 When I think about it now, I regret that I should have taken a bath at that time.
 I used to feel embarrassed when I met people from my neighborhood. lol

-The desk has a black telephone, giving it a retro feel, but it was still in common use until a few years ago, so even those born in the Heisei era were able to soak up the scent of the Showa era at Takatsuyu.
+The reception desk and black telephone give it a very retro feel, but these were commonly used until a few years ago, so even those born in the Heisei era could immerse themselves in the atmosphere of the Showa era at Takatsuyu.

-Now, if you go through the women's bath, you will find the artists' ateliers.
+Now, if you go through the women's bath, you will find the artists' studios.

 Contemporary decorator Kohei Kyomori, artist Yutaokuda, and flower artist Takashi Shirakawa are working in the undressing space.
 It seems that there are three creators working in music, dyeing, etc. in the space where the bathtub is located.

-Kyomori's eye-catching, colorful graphics display striking Japanese motifs, but also have Western nuances.
-He says that studying abroad in Italy for two years gave him an opportunity to think about his identity as a Japanese, and at the same time, eliminating prejudice and discrimination between ethnic groups through art became a major theme in his work.
+Kyomori's work, with its eye-catching colorful graphics, has a Western nuance to it while still featuring striking Japanese motifs.
+He says that his two years studying abroad in Italy gave him the opportunity to think about his identity as a Japanese person, and at the same time, eliminating prejudice and discrimination between ethnic groups through art became a major theme in his work.

-▲A sense of depth due to partially raised ink
+▲ A sense of depth created by partially raised ink

 On the other hand, yutaokuda is known for his detailed monochrome expressions.

-Many of the motifs drawn with ultra-thin lines, starting from 0.03 mm, are of animals and plants, giving them a certain elegance.
+The motifs, drawn with extremely fine lines starting from 0.03 mm, are mostly animals and plants, and exude a certain elegance.

-▲The work, which is drawn with conductive ink and makes music when you touch it, is a catchy piece.
+▲The artwork is drawn with conductive ink and plays music when you touch it, making it a very catchy piece.

-“Maybe it’s because I originally started in the fashion field.”
+"That's probably because I started out in the fashion industry."

-Yutaokuda says this after working as a designer for the fashion brand "TAKEO KIKUCHI" before becoming an independent artist.
+Yutaokuda, who said this, was a designer for the fashion brand "TAKEO KIKUCHI" before going independent as an artist.

-Inspired by the world view expressed by Alexander McQueen, she pursued a career in fashion, but when she realized that McQueen was essentially an artist, not a fashion designer, she realized what she was aiming for.
+Inspired by the worldview expressed by Alexander McQueen, he decided to pursue a career in fashion, but when he realized that McQueen's true nature was that of an artist, not a fashion designer, he finally understood what he was aiming for.

-Coincidentally, she and Kyomori have something in common: they both graduated from Istituto Marangoni, Italy's oldest fashion and design school.
-Kyomori-san went to an Italian school, and Yutaokuda-san went to a London school, but they met in Japan a few years after graduation, so what a coincidence.
+By coincidence, Kyomori and Yutaokuda both graduated from Istituto Marangoni, the oldest fashion and design school in Italy.
+Kyomori studied at the Italian school, and Yutaokuda at the London school, but they met in Japan a few years after graduating.
+What a coincidence!
 Life is interesting!

-And it's really wonderful to have a relationship where we can aim for a high level and inspire each other.
+And it's wonderful to have a relationship where we can aim for high levels and inspire each other.

 What I like about Ofuro-so is the presence of flowers.
-Like art, it is an important element that enriches the soul.
-Mr. Shirakawa of (hana-naya), which also handles spatial displays for apparel and other products, has a cheerful personality that makes you become a fan right away, even if you just say ``Nice to meet you.''
-According to the two artists, they are like big brothers.
-In the summer, the three of us will also hold the ``Ofuro-so Hajimashita Exhibition''.
+Like art, they are an important element in enriching the soul.
+Shirakawa-san of (hana-naya), who also handles spatial displays for apparel and other items, has a bright personality that makes you an instant fan even if it's your first time meeting him.
+According to the two artists, he's like a fun, older brother.
+In the summer, the three will hold an exhibition called "We've Started Ofuro-so."

-▲Everyone seems to be looking forward to the monthly regular delivery.
+▲Everyone seems to look forward to the monthly subscription.

-Now, if you go through the men's bath, you will find a salon and gallery space.
-I miss the Invaders game console.
+Now, if you go through the men's bath, you will find yourself in the salon and gallery space.
+I remember the Space Invaders game table fondly.

 The public bath space, with its tiled floor, faucets, shower, and mirrors, has become an event space.
 It has become a place for the expression of various artists, and the fun of not being a white cube seems to stir up the creative spirit.

-Unfortunately, Ofuro-so is only available for a limited time until September 2020.
+Unfortunately, Ofuroso will only be available until September 2020.

-We already have artists like Kyomori-san and Yutaokuda-san who are highly acclaimed overseas, so I hope they become like Tokiwaso in the manga world.
-I get excited just thinking about the potential of future artists growing up here.
+Since there are already artists like Kyomori and Yutaokuda who are highly regarded overseas, I hope that this will become the Tokiwa-so of the manga world.
+It makes me excited just to imagine the future of aspiring artists growing up here.

-It is a place associated with the potter Shoji Hamada and the artist Taro Okamoto, and I strongly hope that it will become a sacred place unique to the Daisen Kaido area, where intellectuals came and went.
+It is a place associated with the potter Hamada Shoji and the artist Okamoto Taro, and I strongly hope that it will become a sacred place unique to the Oyama Kaido area, where cultural figures passed by.

 (Interviewed in October 2019)